- 1 Things to think about before travelling in Kosovo

 Statues and Memorials (Free)

-Skanderbeg Statue: Mother Teresa: Alexander the Great and Bill Clinton.
+Skanderbeg Statue: Mother Teresa: and Bill Clinton.
 Travelling in Kosovo would not be complete without seeing the Bill Clinton statue.
 The statue is weird but it does highlight one of the culturally important aspects of Kosovo.